 Even if you’re a freelancer or are self-employed, lenders may be less strict during their assessments simply because of your profession.
 It’s unlikely you’ll struggle to gain work as an accountant, so lenders assume that repaying a mortgage shouldn’t be an issue.

 It’s also unlikely you’ll choose another profession after all the years of studying and so as an accountant, you become a low-risk borrower.
 This doesn’t mean to say that if you’re an accountant you’re guaranteed to get a mortgage.
 You’ll still need a structured application while documenting your income and ability to repay a mortgage.

 Lenders will also carry out their regular mortgage checks, such as checking your credit score and affordability.

 Obstacles for accountants applying for a mortgage

 You may come across obstacles as an accountant applying for a mortgage.
 This is likely to happen when you’re self-employed or your work is mainly from freelancing.
 The problems generally arise because of irregularities in income.

-Even if you’re an established accountant, if you’ve declared a low income to minimise your tax bill, you may run into issues with borrowing a sizeable amount.
+If you’re an established accountant and have declared a low income to minimise your tax bill, you may run into issues with borrowing a sizeable amount.
 This is because lenders will use your net profit amount to determine your affordability.

 Proving your income as a chartered accountant